 If you find yourself with spare time, why not take the 20-minute bus ride to the neighbouring city of Viña del Mar for a meal in a beachfront restaurant overlooking the Pacific Ocean.

-If you decide to stay overnight in Viña del Mar to enjoy the beach, check out the Hostal Casamar-Viña.
-It’s well-liked by backpackers for its friendly staff and convenient location.
+If you decide to stay overnight in Viña del Mar to enjoy the beach, check out the excellent Hostal Casamar-Viña.
+It’s well-liked by guests for its friendly staff and convenient location.

 Otherwise, it’s time to return to Santiago for your journey into the Atacama Desert.